- Instructions for Form 1098 - Introductory Material

 Interest (other than points) received on any mortgage that is in the form of a line of credit or credit card obligation is reportable regardless of how you classified the obligation.
 A borrower incurs a line of credit or credit card obligation when the borrower first has the right to borrow against the line of credit or credit card, whether or not the borrower actually borrows an amount at that time.

-File this form if you are engaged in a trade or business and, in the course of such trade or business, you receive from an individual $600 or more of mortgage interest (or $600 or more of MIP, if section 163(h)(3)(E) applies for 2017) on any one mortgage during the calendar year.
-See the instructions for box 5 on page 6.
+File this form if you are engaged in a trade or business and, in the course of such trade or business, you receive from an individual $600 or more of mortgage interest (or $600 or more of MIP, if section 163(h)(3)(E) applies for 2019) on any one mortgage during the calendar year.
+See the instructions for box 5, later, for MIP reporting requirements.
 You are not required to file this form if the interest is not received in the course of your trade or business.
 For example, you hold the mortgage on your former personal residence.
 The buyer makes mortgage payments to you.
 You are not required to file Form 1098.

 For information about who must file to report points, see Who must report points, later.